Ensure your team are following best practice when working with machinery on-farm.

 Steps to reduce the risk of a farm accident

-This guide aims to help farmers and growers identify quick steps they can use to improve their machinery handling processes on farm to reduce the risk of an accident taking place.
+This guide aims to help farmers and growers identify quick steps to improve their machinery handling processes on-farm and reduce the risk of accidents.

 It's important to ensure the team follow best practice when working with machinery on farm.